AramZS/thespin/text-datagrid/Case-1xHELLHOUSE.markdown

 #### The Result

-You discovered the Mother of Daemons creates deals with humans to place magic in them or enslave them to others and encountered a number of her
+You discovered the Mother of Daemons creates deals with humans to place magic in them or enslave them to others and encountered a number of those she created deals with and managed to defeat them, even as the insanity of Logan meshed The Real and The Virtual around you.

+You met YS/x for the first time, a creature who seems to have overwhelming empyrean power.

+Logan seemed to have lost control of his powers, a bargain that was more than he could handle.

+However, you found you could